Candidate Performance Facts & Figures

 Indiana Teacher Survey of Education Preparation Provider:

-Items related to ethical practice/requirements were rated highest with 10 out of 12 selecting “Strongly Agree,” suggesting Grace College School of Education graduates were in sync with principal ratings and illustrate their preparation is both relative and current, especially as relates to professionalism in the workplace.
+Items related to ethical requirements and professional practice were rated highest, suggesting Grace College School of Education graduates were in sync with principal ratings and illustrate their preparation is both relative and current, especially as relates to professionalism in the workplace.

 Graduation Rates and Other School of Education Milestones